davidtirel95/restaurant/README.md

 >Who's the targetted public ?
 What's the most important thing to see when opening the website?
 Are the featured pages and content relevant ?
 Where to next ?
 What's the future of your company ?
 Adding/deleting stuff ?
-An App ?
+An App?

 ### [*FIGMA*](https://www.figma.com/file/BzCLg5w4gBsFklkrzYVSpc/cafe_bidule?node-id=0%3A1)